Real4XoR/thearchive.nz/content/posts/how-I-got-started-in-cyber.md

 # The Beginning

-It all started when lil ol Nathan went to university with aspirations to be a software developer and work for one of the big four, but that quickly changed after I got to my second trimester, took a cyber security course and realized I didn't actually enjoy writing code as much as I thought I did.
+It all started when li'l ol' Nathan went to university with aspirations to be a software developer and work for one of the big four, but that quickly changed after I got to my second trimester, took a cyber security course and realized I didn't actually enjoy writing code as much as I thought I did.
 I much prefered to see how I could break someone elses code and instead taught myself the